2012-2015 Honda Civic

 The 8" factory sub sits between the rear deck speakers (Crutchfield Research Photo)

 Bass in your Honda Civic

-If your Civic has a factory 8" rear deck sub, the time to install a more powerful aftermarket model is when you're replacing the rear speakers.
+If your Civic has the factory 8" rear deck sub, the time to install a more powerful aftermarket model is when you're replacing the rear speakers.
 You'll have to go through the same process to get to the sub, so unless you like spending an afternoon on this sort of thing, you might as well get it done now.
 The factory speaker receives only bass frequencies, so whatever you pop into this space (we're guessing it'll be an 8" sub) will only produce bass.

 If an 8" rear deck sub just isn't enough bass, you can always step up to something bigger and better.
 You have a 39" W x 16" H x 23/28" D space to work with in the trunk of the coupe and 39" W x 16" H x 27/33" D in the sedan.
 That's plenty of room for even a couple of 12's in a ported box.
 If you have more practical concerns than bass, but still want good sound, a powered sub might be ideal for your Civic.

 If you really pack the trunk with bass, we'd suggest lining it with Dynamat to reduce vibration and seal in sound.
 You might want to put some in the doors, too.
 The stuff really works, so if you're building a serious system, you should seriously consider it.

 Learn more about building a bass system in our Car Subwoofer Buying Guide.

 Plenty of space for adding bass (Crutchfield Reaearch Photo)

 Here are a few more great ideas for your 2012-2015 Honda Civic: